Skip to content

 Conclusion

-AI is redefining the management of contracts from drafting and negotiation stages right through to managing a contract after it is executed.
-Legal departments are able to work more efficiently, analyze risks more effectively, and provide insights that would not have been possible otherwise.
-The message is clear: AI does not diminish the role of lawyers, it complements it and causes the legal function to become a strategic partner for the business.
+AI is reshaping contract management from drafting and negotiation through to post-execution monitoring.
+Legal departments can work more efficiently, analyse risks more effectively, and provide insights that manual processes cannot match.
+AI does not reduce the role of lawyers — it allows the legal function to become a more strategic partner to the business.

 Frequently Asked Questions